 Program Activities

-The Hawaiʻi MCH LEND Program curriculum covers a variety of leadership topics and is delivered through a range of activities such as interactive seminars and activities, community excursions (site visits to various programs and organizations), following legislation, and more.
+The Hawaiʻi MCH LEND Program curriculum covers a variety of leadership topics and is delivered through a range of activities such as interactive in-person and virtual activities, community-based learning, site visits to various programs and organizations, following legislation, and more.
 You can learn more about our training program, curriculum, and teaching methods here.

-Here are some photos from our recent program activities!
+Here are some photos of our program activities!

 Trainees and faculty members at the 23rd Annual Day at the Capitol Event on March 2, 2023.
-Trainees accompanied self-advocates to appointments with their legislators and learned about the issues that were the most important to them.
+Trainees supported self-advocates in meetings with their legislators to share about the issues that were the most important to them.

 Trainees worked together to create a timeline of the important events of the Disability Justice Movement.
 They examined changing policies, social movements, and attitudes that contribute to the current understanding of disability as an expression of human diversity that includes everyone.